The StoryArk Family

 Founder & Director

-Stephani leads the HUSH Audio Drama Team as writing mentor and executive producer of #HUSHpodcast.
+Stephani Atkins works as the Executive Director for StoryArk, publishes The Boom Site Magazine and serves as Executive Producer for all the podcast and film projects.
+She also hosts the StoryArk Network.
 As an artist, Ms. Atkins works on literary art projects that are realized on multiple formats (video, audio, web, print and other media).
-She is a freelance writer of marketing and advocacy materials.
+She is a freelance writer of marketing and advocacy materials and has produced short films through StoryBoard Films.
 Prior to StoryArk, Stephani worked as a marketing director, substitute taught middle school English, and served as a director of student programming for both large and small non-profit educational programs.
-She graduated from Northwestern University in Evanston, Illinois with a liberal arts degree that focused on journalism, American culture and secondary education.
+She graduated Phi Beta Kappa from Northwestern University in Evanston, Illinois with a liberal arts degree that focused on journalism, American culture and secondary education.
+Check out her TEDx Talk or see other articles including:

 Head of Operations